List of Yu-Gi-Oh! GX characters: Season 1

 A Ra Yellow student who tends to mimic other people's decks, Dimitri dedicates himself to impersonating the owner of the deck in almost every detail.
 After losing a duel against Syrus with a copy of Dr. Crowler's deck, he decided to steal Yugi Muto's deck from its display case during an exhibition at Duel Academy.
-Despite its possession, Dimitri is defeated by Jaden as he lacked the same heart that Yugi put into creating his deck.
-In the English version, Dimitri refers to his Spell Cards as "Magic Cards," as this was the term used in the original Yu-Gi-Oh! series before the revised printing format of the TCG took effect.
+Despite its possession, Dimitri is defeated by Jaden, as he lacked the same heart that Yugi put into creating his deck.
+In the English version, Dimitri refers to his Spell Cards as "Magic Cards," the term used in the original Yu-Gi-Oh! series before the revised printing format of the TCG took effect.
 He also manages to convince himself that he is actually Yugi, an aspect that was not in the original version.